dgursoy/coho/docs/index.md

 # Welcome to Coho

-[Coho](https://github.com/dgursoy/coho) is a Python-based platform for coded holographic imaging with coded apertures and coherent light sources.
-It offers advanced tools for modeling, simulating, and analyzing these systems efficiently.
+[Coho](https://github.com/dgursoy/coho) is a Python-based platform designed for simulating coded holography experiments.
+It provides a comprehensive set of tools for modeling, simulating, and analyzing holographic imaging systems that use coded apertures and coherent light sources.

 ## Key Features

-* Fast and efficient simulations and reconstructions for holography
+* Extensible and modular architecture
-* Support for diverse coding patterns and holography configurations
+* Customizable experimental configurations
-* Comprehensive and modular tools for analysis and customization
+* Developer-friendly with comprehensive examples

 ## Getting Started Guide